Trade (nightclub): 1995–2001

 In the mid-late 1990s, Laurence decided to export the Trade brand internationally.
 Over the next few years, Trade held events throughout the UK and worldwide, in addition to releasing a number of CDs.

-For New Years Eve, 1995, Trade were unable to hold their New Year's Eve party at Turnmills.
+For New Year's Eve, 1995, Trade were unable to hold their New Year's Eve party at Turnmills.
 This happened because New Year's Eve 1995 fell on a Sunday and the usual Turnmills Sunday night club - FF - held their NYE night at Turnmills.
 Trade held a successful New Years Day party at the Leisure Lounge in Holborn, London instead.

 In 1998, Trades popular DJ Tony De Vit died.

 Due to the global success of Trade, UK Channel 4 television commissioned an hour-long documentary Trade the all-night bender which was broadcast on 9 August 1998 as part of the Queer Street series of programmes.
 It featured in the BBC2 programme "Gaytime TV" and also had a regular weekly radio show on Atlantic252.

-On May 27, 1999, Turnmills ended Trades residency due to security problems at the previous week's event.
+On 27 May 1999 Turnmills ended Trades residency due to security problems at the previous week's event.
 Trade negotiated a 4-week run at LA2 in the London Astoria.
 During this time the management of Trade and Turnmills resolved the issues.
-Trade returned to Turnmills on July 3, 1999, for the post Mardi Gras (the renamed London Gay Pride) party.
-The following month on August 7, 1999, Trade had a dance tent at Summer Rites in Brockwell Park, the first time they had a tent at the festival.
+Trade returned to Turnmills on 3 July 1999 for the post-Mardi Gras (the renamed London Gay Pride) party.
+The following month, on 7 August 1999, Trade had a dance tent at Summer Rites in Brockwell Park, the first time they had a tent at the festival.

 Towards the end of the 1990s, as Turnmills fitted out more space in the venue, Trade expanded into a second room, which Laurence named the 'Trade lite lounge'.
 The room played a lighter funkier style of house music which quickly gained a big following.

 In 2000, Trade hosted one of the two main stages (the other BBC Radio 1) for the first UK Love Parade festival held at Roundhay Park, Leeds the event was attended by 1,500,000 people.